 OSPA Board of Directors

-Ben Johnson is the OSPA President.
-He previously served on the OSPA Executive Committee 2004-2006 and as OSPA president in 2005.
+Ben Johnson is the OSPA Immediate-Past President.
+He previously served on the OSPA Executive Committee 2004-2006 and as OSPA president in 2005 before serving again as president the past two years.
 He has served as OSPA chief AV technician at all OSPA conferences since 2002.
 He has served as an OSPA delegate to the AAPA House of Delegates for most of the past 15 years.
 Ben has served on various OSPA committees over the years including CME, legislative and website.

 Ben Johnson currently practices in urgent care and family practice in Cottage Grove.
 In the past, he has practiced in ER, and extensively in treating injured workers in Oregon.